 Cave of the Seven Sleepers

 This rather morbid looking site has a fascinating history.
 What looks like tombs are actually the beds from an ancient dormitory.
-In the third century AD, seven young men sought refuge in this cave from religious persecution, which they avoided by sleeping for centuries.
-According to legend, they were seen alive over 200 years later.
+According to Christian and Muslim tradition, in the third century AD, a group of young men sought refuge in this cave to escape religious persecution.
+They emerged 300 years later.

 Lunch in Selcuk